everhartlab/sclerotinia-366/results/data-comparison.md

 ```

 ```
-## This is poppr version 2.4.1.99.2.
+## This is poppr version 2.4.1.
 To get started, type package?poppr
 ## OMP parallel support: available
-##
-## This version of poppr is under development.
-## If you find any bugs, please report them at https://github.com/grunwaldlab/poppr/issues
 ```